PaPa31/hm/docs/new-disk/partitioning-new-disk.md

 :::caution

-Rufus: Add 600 mb
+**Rufus:** Add a `600 mb partition` in rufus settings

 :::

 :::caution Change Disk Order in BIOS

-Ventoy: If you have multiple SSD, HDD or NVMe disks or mix from them, you, first of all, must set the order to the disk, where you want to install Windows, rigth after the the LIVE CD flash.
+**Ventoy:** If you have multiple SSD, HDD or NVMe disks or mix from them, you, first of all, must set the order to the disk, where you want to install Windows, right after the the LIVE CD flash.

 :::